 In my 40 years of existence, I’ve never known a man who liked hearing this question.

-They all literally shrink down in their couch, hoping they are invisible, or try to run for their life with some excuse (“I forgot something important at work, I’ll be right back”)
+They all literally shrink down in their couch, hoping they are invisible or try to run for their lives with some excuse (“I forgot something important at work, I’ll be right back”)

 Do you wish you could get your husband to talk to you more – about his thoughts, his feelings, or just about his day?

 Do you feel that you’re talking to a brick wall?
 That your husband has become impenetrable and nothing you do seems to work?

 It feels emotional abandonment.
 Instead of physically leaving the relationship, your spouse simply checks out emotionally.

 He stopped communicating; leaving you feeling detached and unwanted.

 Your husband does have the god given ability to talk when he feels comfortable doing so.

 Today I’ll share 4 possible reasons your husband doesn’t talk to you, and how they can easily be “fixed” so you’ll get back to being the best friends you used to be.